zumasys/docs/site/jbase/porting/migration-station/data-conversion/welcome-to-jbase-d3-edition/README.md

 - jBASE doesn’t support the IMPORT and EXPORT commands.
 - Not all user exits are supported, see the list [here](./../../jql/conversion-processing/supported-user-exits), but you can write your own in [jBC](./../../jql/conversion-processing/user-exits)

+## Additional Behaviour Items

+* D3 Ctrl-D. On Linux Ctrl-D is a exit character and will exit you out of jSH.
+You can stop this two ways.
+  * Option 1 is to use stty to set eof to ^E.  Example: stty eof ^E.
+  * Option #2 is to export IGNOREEOF=999.

 Back to [Data Conversion](./../README.md)